 - You may View other clubs' bids, but you may not edit, move or delete another clubs' bids.

 - You may select officials from another club, but you must have one official from your club and you must supply a letter of intent from "guest" officials to Program Operations.

 - After bids close, Program Operations will review the list and look for pool conflicts, etc. You should be available to answer any questions from Program Operations.

 Scheduling Procedures for a Regularly-Scheduled Meet

-CSI clubs that wish to host a 2021-2022 short course meet shall be required to declare their intention to sponsor a meet by completing a Declaration of Intention (bid) using Connecticut FAST "Swim Meet Bids" application.
-Clubs will be required to finalize their declaration by 11:59 PM, Friday, August 13, 2021.
+CSI clubs that wish to host a short course meet shall be required to declare their intention to sponsor a meet by completing a Declaration of Intention (bid) using Connecticut FAST "Swim Meet Bids" application.
+Clubs will be required to finalize their declaration by 11:59 PM, the date listed above.